lks-ai/prowl/README.md

 4. **Augmented Prompt Engineering**: With `.prowl`, users can apply advanced prompt engineering techniques, writing their prompt *alongside* the LLM.
 This enables more dynamic, structured, and creative generation results for LLMs which still adhere and align with human standards.

-# PrOwl Prompt Writing

-PrOwl (Prompt Owl) or prowl is a simple declarative language that uses in-line variable declaration and referencing to continuously fill out a multi-step prompt that conditions the LLM into creating high quality output.
-It does so by using a fill-in-the-blank style syntax that is simple yet very robust.

 ## Syntax
 prowl script uses "{}" curly braces to define and reference variables place in-line with a surrounding text.
 This simple syntax with variable declaration prompts the LLM with all prior text from the script and makes it generate a response, storing the variable value it generated for later use.
 Variables can be single line or multiline.